heba-ali2030/Bioinformatics_course/README.md

 # Bioinformatics_course
-## Hello, this is my first week assignments, you will find an R markdown file that you can revise and give your feedback.
+## Hello, this is my first week assignments!
+### You will find an R notebook file that you can revise and give your feedback.
-## also you will find an html version of the assignments with the result of the last run in R
+### Another html version of the assignments with the result of the last run in R